lizardkingDOTca/prowlarr-qbittorrent-plugin/README.md

-### THIS REPO IS NO LONGER MAINTAINED.
-### For a supported plugin please use Jackett.

 **qBittorrent** comes with a few search plugins.
 Although these are enough for most users, if you wish to add more search engines, you can download **Prowlarr** configure the **prowlarr qBittorrent plugin** (essentially, set the API key).

 **[prowlarr](https://github.com/prowlarr/prowlarr)** is a server program that provides support for more than 400 torrent sites (public and private).
-You may download the plugin at [this address](https://raw.githubusercontent.com/swannie-eire/prowlarr-qbittorrent-plugin/main/prowlarr.py).
+You may download the plugin at [this address](https://github.com/lizardkingDOTca/prowlarr-qbittorrent-plugin/raw/refs/heads/main/prowlarrprivate.py).

 ### Disable the prowlarr plugin
 By default, the prowlarr plugin is enabled in qBittorrent.
 If you want to disable it, follow these steps: